 Can you pass these 10 GCSE questions designed for 16-year-olds?

-And this year things are more complicated than ever - for many subjects, this is the first assessment in new courses, which are also marked on a new system.
+This year, the exams have been more complicated than ever - for many subjects, this is the first assessment in new courses, which are also marked on a new system.

 While subjects were previously graded in the traditional letters, they are gradually being switched over to a numerical system ranging from one to nine - with nine being equivalent to a high A* and grades four and five hovering roughly around a C.